cpjobling/eg-247-textbook/_build/fourier_transform/2/ft2.md

 As for the Laplace transform, this is more conveniently determined by exploiting the *time convolution property*.
 That is by performing a Fourier transform of the signal, multiplying it by the system's frequency response and then inverse Fourier transforming the result.

-Have these ideas in mind as we go through the examples in the rest of this session.
+Have these ideas in mind as we go through the examples in the rest of this section.

 ### The Dirac Delta